MissFilly/media-location-information/README.md

 The code and the instructions were tested under OSX 10.10.1 and Linux Mint 17.1.

+The `app/routing.php` file maps a route pattern with a controller, i.e., it determines the action (`Controller`) to be taken when a URL is accessed. `app/app.php` is the bootstrap file that returns an instance of `Silex\Application` that uses the previously mentioned routes. `web/index.php` runs that application.

 I used a [third-party library](https://github.com/cosenary/Instagram-PHP-API) to get Instagram data.
 This library is but a wrapper that simplifies the access to the Instagram API.
 In this particular case, I used the `getMedia` method, which hits the